openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/Custom_ONNX_Ops.md

 @snippet onnx_custom_op/onnx_custom_op.cpp onnx_custom_op:register_operator

 The `register_operator` function takes four arguments: op_type, opset version, domain, and a function object.
-The function object is a user-defined function that takes `ngraph::onnx_import::Node` as an input and based on that, returns a graph with nGraph operations.
+The function object is a user-defined function that takes `ov::onnx_import::Node` as an input and based on that, returns a graph with nGraph operations.
-The `ngraph::onnx_import::Node` class represents a node in an ONNX model.
+The `ov::onnx_import::Node` class represents a node in an ONNX model.
 It provides functions to fetch input node(s) using `get_ng_inputs`, attribute value using `get_attribute_value`, and many more.
 See the `onnx_import/core/node.hpp` file for the full class declaration.

 New operator registration must happen before an ONNX model is read.
 For example, if an model uses the `CustomRelu` operator, call `register_operator("CustomRelu", ...)` before InferenceEngine::Core::ReadNetwork.
 Reregistering ONNX operators within the same process is supported.
 If you register an existing operator, you get a warning.